-In accordance with Section 47 and 48 of the Corporate Governance Directive, the next independent external evaluation of the Board is due in 2020.
-The Board is in the process of engaging a competent professional firm for the exercise.
-The last independent external evaluation of the Board was carried out in 2018 to appraise the Board and its members for the period January 2015 to December 2017.
+In accordance with Section 47 and 48 of the Corporate Governance Directive, PricewaterhouseCoopers (PwC) was engaged during the year 2020 to carry out an extensive evaluation / assessment of the Board.
 The scope of the engagement included roles and responsibilities, competencies, structure and composition, processes and relationships, and other key governance issues.
+The Bank is currently reviewing a draft report issued by PwC on their findings.